We Road-Tested 5 Pairs Of The Best Techy Commuter Shoes—Here's How They Did

 Retail Price: $45

-The Specs: Skechers’ “Cleo” line is the affordable answer to the technical fabric shoe — with a similar fiber construction, low profile, they could be mistook for a pair of Rothy’s.
+The Specs: Skechers’ “Cleo” line is the affordable answer to the technical fabric shoe — with a similar fiber construction, low profile, they could be mistaken for a pair of Rothy’s.

 My Thoughts: Chronologically, these were the first pair I tested.
 As the most affordable shoe in the bunch, I didn’t have high expectations, and I found these to be perfectly appropriate for the price.
 They were adequately comfortable, but not remotely supportive — it did not feel like much was separating my foot from the pavement or the pedals of my bike when I wore them out and about.
 (Not the best feeling when you’re sprinting through Penn Station trying to catch a train.)
 I’m also pretty squirrely about synthetic fibers, and my skin quickly rejected whatever mystery “fabric” these flats were constructed from.
 (In fairness, it didn’t help that we started this test in July.
 I wouldn’t recommend any of the shoes that we tested for long wear in the height of summer — sandals were invented for a reason.)